Robust Large Margin Deep Neural Networks: Generalization error of a Deep Neural Network Classifier

 Weight normalized DNNs have weight matrices with normalized rows, i.e.

 where $\diag(\cdot)$ denotes the diagonal part of the matrix.
 While the main motivation for this method is a faster training, the authors also show empirically that such networks achieve good generalization.
 Note that for row-normalized weight matrices $\| \bW_l \|_F = \sqrt{M_l}$ and therefore the bounds based on the Frobenious norm can not explain the good generalization of such networks as adding layers or making $\bW_l$ larger will lead to a larger GE bound.
-However, our bounds in \eqref{eq:GE_bound1}-\eqref{eq:GE_bound3} show that a small Frobenious norm of the weight matrices is not crucial for a small GE.
+However, our bound in (34) and the constraint sets in \eqref{eq:cset1}-\eqref{eq:cset3} show that a small Frobenious norm of the weight matrices is not crucial for a small GE.
 A supporting experiment is presented in Section~\ref{sec:experiment_weight_normalization}.

 We also note that batch normalization also leads to row-normalized weight matrices in DNNs with ReLUs:\footnote{To simplify the derivation we omit the bias vectors and therefore also the centering applied by the batch normalization.
 This does not affect the generality of the result.
 We also follow \cite{Neyshabur2015a} and omit the batch normalization scaling, as it can be included into the weight matrix of the layer following the batch normalization.
-We also omit the regularization term and assume that the matrices are invertible.} \end{remark} \begin{theorem} Assume that the non-linear layers of a DNN with ReLUs are batch normalized as:
+We also omit the regularization term and assume that the matrices are invertible.} \end{remark}

+\begin{theorem} Assume that the non-linear layers of a DNN with ReLUs are batch normalized as:

 where $\sigma$ denotes the ReLU non-linearity and

 is the normalization matrix.
 Then all the weight matrices are row normalized.
 The exception is the weight matrix of the last layer, which is of the form $\bN(\{\bz_i^{L-1}\}_{i=1}^m, \bW_L) \bW_L$. \begin{IEEEproof} The proof appears in Appendix~\ref{sec:batchnorm}. \end{IEEEproof} \end{theorem}